A BPHZ Theorem in Configuration Space: Proof of Theorem

 \subsection{Reduction}

-The modification is modeled on the Calderon-Zygmund Lemma (conf. \cite{stein1970singular}, Theorem 4 of part I.3) and the associated Calderon-Zygmund decomposition, where the latter already assumes integrability, while we want to show integrability knowing only certain decay properties of the unmodified weight.
+The modification is modeled on the Calderon-Zygmund Lemma \cite[Theorem 4 of part I.3]{stein1970singular} and the associated Calderon-Zygmund decomposition, where the latter already assumes integrability, while we want to show integrability knowing only certain decay properties of the unmodified weight.
 But in fact, we know that $Ru[\G]$ is locally integrable.
-Hence recall that we had to perform a reordering of the forest formula in regions $B_{\rh^*}(\bullet)$, i.e. mutually disjoint regions containing the graph diagonals of $Ru[\G]$ with respect to the chosen integration set $I$.
 Assume further that $Ru[\G]$ is integrable due to

 for each $I\subset V(\G)$.
-Then we can introduce a constant $C>0$ and a set $O\subset \IR^{d|I|}$ such that $O=\bigcup_j Q_j$ consists of mutually disjoint open cubes $Q_j$ and $|Ru[\G]|\leq C$ almost everywhere on $\IR^{d|I|}\setminus O$.
+Then we can introduce a constant $C>0$ and a set $O\subset \IR^{d \lvert I \rvert}$ such that $O=\bigcup_j Q_j$ consists of mutually disjoint open cubes $Q_j$ and $\lvert Ru[\G] \rvert \leq C$ almost everywhere on $\IR^{d \lvert I \rvert}\setminus O$.
 Additionally the following bounds hold for every cube $Q_j$.

 This enables us to perform the Calderon-Zygmund decomposition, i.e. we write $Ru[\G]=G[\G;I] + B[\G;I]$, where